Roadmapping Your Strategic Initiatives

 Brand Strategy Series

-- “We’re spending $$ on PPC, but our results have bottomed out.”
+• “We’re spending $$ on PPC, but our results have bottomed out.”

-- “Our competitors have recently upped their game, and now we seem like a weaker competitor.”
+• “Our competitors have recently upped their game, and now we seem like a weaker competitor.”

-- “Our offerings have changed or improved, but we don’t know how to communicate them in a way that resonates.”
+• “Our offerings have changed or improved, but we don’t know how to communicate them in a way that resonates.”

 A big part of the value we bring to our partnerships is structure.
 We know from our years of experience what dependencies are necessary to get great work done.
-Showing you how we get there is very important.
+Showing you how we get it is very important.
 Leadership teams are rarely comfortable with “trust the process”.
 Therefore we enjoy building sophisticated roadmaps to help you understand priorities, timetables, and dependencies.
 This helps everyone understand when you can expect your branding and marketing to function on a much higher level.

 Our own broad-based roadmap to shape up branding and marketing is fairly simple and straightforward.
 It looks like this much of the time, unless we're inheriting existing marketing programs: